Cardiomyopathies

 Treatment for cardiomyopathy focuses on improving how your heart functions, managing symptoms and reducing the risk of complications.
 The most appropriate approach will depend on the type of cardiomyopathy, its severity and any underlying causes.

 In many cases, treatment involves a combination of medication and lifestyle adjustments.
-Medicines may be prescribed to support heart function, control blood pressure or manage heart rhythm.
-Your specialist will tailor this to your individual needs.
+Medicines may be prescribed to improve heart function, control blood pressure or manage an irregular heart rhythm.
+You may be advised to make changes that support your heart health, such as reducing salt intake, limiting alcohol, staying physically active within your limits and managing other health conditions Your specialist will tailor this to your individual needs.

 For some people, additional treatments may be recommended, including: